-Copyright and usage information for material on the Nine Degrees Below website
+Copyright and usage information for photographs, text, and other material on the Nine Degrees Below website

-Standard attribution practices theoretically govern the dissemination of ideas by means of copyrighted articles posted to the world wide web, exactly the same as apply to articles appearing in print mediums (magazines, newspapers, journals, etc).
+Standard attribution practices theoretically govern the dissemination of ideas by means of copyrighted articles posted to the world wide web, pretty much the same as are applied to articles appearing in print mediums (magazines, newspapers, journals, etc).

 If your purpose is sharing information related to photography, free/libre software, color management, color science, image editing, and related topics, then links to my website and articles are very welcome, as are properly attributed/backlinked critiques, discussions, and "fair use" quotations.

 If you are not sure whether the preceeding paragraph covers your intended usage or if you wish to request relicensed material, please send an email to ellestone (at) ninedegreesbelow (dot) com.